gitlinks/github-rank-project/README.md

 * Code Quality
 * Community size
 * Support
-* Dependencies
+* Dependencies qualities
 * Documentation

-The way we do things is to google the kind of thing we want, check out reviews and comparisons written by peers and finally to look at the documentation to really assess it.
+The way we do things is to google the kind of thing we want, check out reviews and comparisons written by peers, or look at the documentation to really assess it.
+Maybe we will even try several final projects to decide.

 **That's tedious**